-When an offender is sent to the SHU, every effort is made to return them to a maximum-security setting as soon as possible.
-The length of an offender's stay depends on the risk they present to staff and other offenders.
-The facility can house up to 90 offenders.
+When an inmate is sent to the SHU, every effort is made to return them to a maximum security setting as soon as possible.
+The length of an inmate's stay depends on the risk they present to staff and other inmates.

-Medium-security institutions provide an environment that encourages offenders to be more responsible for day-to-day life.
+Medium security institutions provide an environment that encourages inmates to be more responsible for day-to-day life.
 Movement, association and privileges are moderately restricted.
-These institutions have the same security safeguards as maximum-security institutions.
+These institutions have the same security safeguards as maximum security institutions.

-Medium-security allows more interaction among offenders.
-This allows offenders take responsibility for their actions, and co-operate with other inmates.
-This process helps prepare them for a minimum-security institution.
+Medium security allows more interaction among inmates.
+This allows them to take responsibility for their actions, and co-operate with each other.
+This process helps prepare them for a minimum security institution.

-In minimum-security institutions there are fewer limitations.
+In minimum security institutions there are fewer limitations.
 Movement, association and privileges continue to be monitored and managed by correctional staff with as little restriction as possible.
-This prepares offenders for their eventual return to the community.
+This prepares inmates for their eventual return to the community.

 The environment promotes personal development, responsible behaviour and interactions with others.

-Women's institutions provide a safe and supportive environment for offenders.
+Women's institutions provide a safe and supportive environment for inmates.
 This is done through programs and treatment that are designed specifically to meet women's needs.

 All women's institutions are multi-level.
-This means they house maximum-, medium- and minimum-security offenders.
+This means they house maximum-, medium- and minimum security inmates.
 The only exception is Okimaw Ohci Healing Lodge.
-It houses only minimum or medium security offenders.
+It houses only minimum or medium security inmates.